Carreiio/discord-bot/README.md

 # Cherrii Bot
-A personal assistant for Carreiio.
+A personal assistant for Carreiio for his Discord server.